Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models

-We first validated the configuration-generation procedure through Monte Carlo simulations.Using the validated configuration-generation algorithm, we generated percolation configurations and extracted the largest connected clusters using a DFS.
-We then applied SNNs to estimate the critical thresholds and critical exponents of the three-dimensional site and bond percolation models, demonstrating their effectiveness and robustness.
-The results show that the SNN approach, previously applied to two-dimensional systems, can be effectively generalized to three-dimensional models, maintaining high accuracy in identifying phase transitions despite the added complexity.
+By treating the extracted largest cluster as a structured input, our framework learns to map topological similarities into a latent metric space.
+The results indicate that the SNN approach, previously applied to two-dimensional systems, can be effectively extended to three-dimensional models, identifying phase transitions and estimating critical exponents with reasonable accuracy despite the increased topological complexity.

-One of the key advantages of the SNN approach over traditional methods lies in its superior computational efficiency and predictive accuracy.
-In large-scale systems, where traditional approaches are often constrained by high computational costs, the SNN method exhibits notable improvements in scalability and performance.
-Furthermore, our analysis indicates that expanding the data labeling range does not necessarily lead to substantial improvements in prediction accuracy.
-For example, in the three-dimensional percolation model, extending the labeling range resulted in only minor deviations in the predicted critical thresholds and exponents.
-These findings suggest that the SNN approach can effectively predict phase transitions using a relatively limited set of labeled data, highlighting its practical utility in semi-supervised learning settings.
-Its reduced computational overhead and minimal labeling requirements make it especially well-suited for large-scale percolation studies.

-This work makes several key contributions.
-First and foremost, it presents the first successful application of the SNN method for predicting critical thresholds in three-dimensional percolation models.
-This provides compelling evidence that SNNs, previously applied primarily to lower-dimensional or classification-focused problems, can also serve as effective tools for identifying phase transitions in complex, high-dimensional systems.
-Secondly, this study establishes a robust methodological framework that integrates machine learning with finite-size scaling analysis, thereby providing both theoretical and practical validation for applying neural network techniques to statistical physics.
-By highlighting the predictive power and computational efficiency of the SNN method, this work lays the foundation for the broader incorporation of machine learning into the study of critical phenomena.